slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The first part of life is devoted to forming an healthy ego.
 The second half is going inward and letting go of it."
 -- Carl Jung*

+### On arrogance

+There’s always room for improvement; be humble.
+There is no place for a «prima donna».

+If you’re not improving today, you’re regressing.
+Skills are perishable, and the path to mastery is a never-ending story.
+Some of the skills you need to achieve expertise have not yet been systematized.

+> *"I am not young enough to know everything."
+-- Oscar Wilde*

+> *"If you aren’t growing you’re dying."
+-- Tony Robbins*

+> *"If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism." (...)
+"How often our early triumphs turn us into a kind of caricature of ourselves."
+-- Robert Greene*

+> *"A good deed dies when it is spoken about."
+-- Proverb*